noyqdave/accounting-ledger-service/docs/practices-guide.md

 ## Test-Driven Development (TDD)

 **Note on Project Context**: In this project, test-accompanied development was used rather than strict TDD.
 Tests and implementation were written together as a tight pair, with test intent defined before implementation was complete.
 This pattern works well with AI-assisted development, where AI can generate code that often satisfies the test intent on the first try.
-The core principle remains: define expected behavior in the test before writing the implementation that satisfies it.

 ### 1. Classic TDD: The Red-Green-Refactor Cycle